GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ### Email Marketing

-Next We want to take advantage of email marketing to boost brand awareness of the company.
-To do this, I used mailchimp. so firstly i created an account and once that has been set up I can show below how Email marketing was employed in this website.
+Next, we want to take advantage of email marketing to boost brand awareness of the company.
+To do this, I used Mailchimp. so firstly, I created an account and once that has been set up, I can show below how Email marketing was employed in this website.

 click on the create button on the left of the dropdown menu.